“Honoring and celebrating the Spirit of Life”

 As Unitarian Universalists, we do not have a creed, so we name, celebrate, lift up and bear witness to values and practices grounded in right relationship with each other, the sacred, and beloved community.
 We believe that personal experience, conscience and reason should be the final authorities in religion.

 Whatever our personal spiritual beliefs, we share a commitment to building and nurturing our beloved community as expressed in our congregational and Unitarian Universalist Association covenants.

-Most weeks, the sermons are recorded and are available as podcasts so that you can still hear the sermon, if you are unable to make the service.
+Most weeks, the sermons are recorded and are available as video or podcasts, if you are unable to make the service.

 Braille hymnals and hearing assistant devices are available during our services.
 The ushers will be happy to help you.